aayushkash2020/Transformer-Architectures-Fine-Tuning-and-Multimodal-Learning/README.md

-# Transformer Architectures, Fine-Tuning, and Multimodal Learning
+# Implementing Transformer Models for NLP (Text Generation and Sentiment Analysis)
 ## Overview

 This project explores transformer-based models across a variety of tasks, including causal language modeling, text classification, translation, and multimodal learning.
 It covers both custom implementations and applications of pretrained models like BERT, T5, and CLIP.
 Through hands-on coding in PyTorch and Hugging Face Transformers, this project emphasizes architectural intuition, transfer learning, and prompt engineering.